Team

 Eindhoven University of Technology

-Andoni Rodríguez López de Abetxuko is a post-doctoral researcher at the Eindhoven University of Technology under the supervision of Professor Jan van Hest.
+Dr. Andoni Rodríguez López de Abetxuko is a post-doctoral researcher at the Eindhoven University of Technology under the supervision of Professor Jan van Hest.
 He holds a PhD in Physics of Advanced Materials and Nanostructures from the University of the Basque Country where Dr. Ana Beloqui mentored him on making enzyme-polymer hybrids for heterogeneous biocatalysis.
 He enjoys his daily life playing sports, singing, or reading.

 Delft University of Technology